igormq/ctc_tensorflow_example/README.md

 A toy example showing how to get CTC cost function working with Tensorflow for automatic speech recognition.

+## Requirements

+- Python 2.7+
+- Tensorflow 0.8+
+- python_speech_features
+- numpy
+- scipy

-# License
+## License

 This project is licensed under the terms of the MIT license.

-See README.md for more information
+See README for more information.